HuangQiang/ExactPair/README.md

 Usage
 --------

-We provide a Makefile and a shell script (i.e., run_mnist.sh) as a running example for comipling and running the package.
-Before running this package, please ensure the input format of the dataset is correct.
-We give a sample dataset (i.e., OptDigits) for your reference.
+We share a Makefile and a shell script (i.e., run.sh) as a running example for comipling and running the package.
+Before running this package, please install cuda 8.0 or higher version.
+We also give a sample dataset (i.e., OptDigits.data) for your reference to organize the input format of datasets.

 Authors